shashikant-wagh/my-react-app/README.md

 # my-react-app

-This is the React challenge abuot
+This is the React challenge about the "Box Selection"

 ## Installation